 - Always wash your hands with soap and water after handling eggs, chickens, or anything in their environment.

 - Small egg producers are exempt from licensing requirements as long as the eggs are sold directly to the final consumer of the eggs.

-- Plastic egg holders sold for camping or plastic egg trays available from farm supply stores are good options for distributing eggs because they can be washed and reused.
+- Plastic egg holders sold for camping or plastic egg trays available from farm supply stores are a good option for sharing eggs because they can be washed and reused.

 Colorado Department of Agriculture.
 Egg Producers.
 Small Flock Egg Producers and Washing & Sanitizing Eggs.

 Moreng, R. and J. Avens.
 1991.
 Poultry Science and Production.
 Waveland Press, Inc. Prospect Heights, IL.

 University of New Hampshire Extension.
 Producing Your Own Eggs.
 Dec.
 2017.